Animal & Veterinary Sciences Majors Student Handbook

-We strongly encourage you to meet with your advisor and introduce yourself to the staff in 102 Terrill Hall, so that we can get to know you.
+We strongly encourage you to meet with your advisor and introduce yourself to the staff in 102 Terrill Building, so that we can get to know you.
 We are all here to help you and to make your transition into college life easy.
-Please provide your e-mail address to Helen Maciejewski, the Administrative Coordinator in 102 Terrill Hall.
+Please provide your e-mail address to the Administrative Coordinator in 102 Terrill Building by emailing email@example.com.
 Expect to use your e-mail accounts regularly to receive and share departmental information.
 You should have received instruction on activating your e-mail account during Orientation.

-We encourage students to visit this site regularly to view information on programs, advising, internships, announcements, etc. The Departmental Newsletter, published twice annually, is also available in the main office at 102 Terrill Hall, and offers information about the involvement of students in various research and academic activities, as well as awards won by our students.
+We encourage students to visit this site regularly to view information on programs, advising, internships, announcements, etc. The Departmental Newsletter, published three times annually, is also available in the main office at 102 Terrill Building, and offers information about the involvement of students in various research and academic activities, as well as awards won by our students.
 We strongly encourage you to read this to keep abreast of departmental happenings.

-The Department comprises of 13 full-time faculty, 2 part time faculty, 3 adjunct faculty, 3 Post Doctoral Associates, 6 staff members, and 1 lab coordinator.
+The Department comprises of 12 full-time faculty, 2 part-time faculty, 1 adjunct faculty, 2 Post Doctoral Associates, 5 staff members, and 1 lab coordinator.
 Current research activities relates to nutrition, physiology, microbiology, mastitis, and milk quality.
-At the undergraduate level, there are four options in Animal Sciences: Pre-veterinary/pre-professional Sciences, Equine Sciences, General Animal Science and Dairy Management.
-The course requirements in this handbook reflect the current needs of the Animal Science major.
+At the undergraduate level, there are four options in Animal and Veterinary Sciences: Pre-veterinary/pre-professional Sciences; Equine Sciences; Zoo, Exotic and Companion Animals; and Dairy Management.
+The course requirements in this handbook reflect the current needs of the Animal and Veterinary Sciences major.
 Since requirements periodically change by being updated, you should keep a copy of this handbook for ready reference, as previous and subsequent classes may have different requirements.
 You will also note that the book contains a series of sheets for you to plan your program over the 4 years.